LorenaPoenaru/anomaly_detection/dynamic_models/README.md

 Datasets should be stored into folders 'NAB_realAWSClodwatch' and 'Yahoo_A1Benchmark'.

+## Models Specifications

+LSTM-AE does not require parameter changes when running on Yahoo or NAB.
+SR-CNN does require the following parameter changes:
+- lr = 1e-5 for NAB and lr = 1e-6 for Yahoo.
+The lr parameter is given at the beginning of Main.

+When running SR-CNN, create a folder called 'snapshot' where the script will save the model.

 ## data_preparation_srcnn

 The data for SR-CNN needs to be split into a folder called train and a folder called test.